banjum/Human-Activity-Recognition-Using-Smartphones-Dataset/README.md

 Run the R script called **run_analysis.R** (uploaded in repo) to accomplish the following:

 1. Merge the training and the test sets to create a single data set, stored in file **tidy_UCI_HAR.txt**.
-While creating the single clean data set,
+While creating the single clean data set:
  * Only the measurements on the mean and standard deviation for each measurement were retained.
 For this, we have used regular expression matching to extract all features (as provided in features.txt) whose names have either string **mean** or **std**.
  * Activity ids (1 through 6) have been replaced with corresponding activity names in the data set, as provided in activity_labels.txt.
  * Data set variables have been appropriately labelled with feature names.
-The feature names were extracted from features.txt and cleaned such that column names are:
-  1. all lower case
+The feature names were extracted from features.txt and cleaned such that column names are   1. all lower case, 2. descriptive and 3. not having underscored or dots or brackets.
-  2. descriptive
-  3. not having underscored or dots or brackets
  * The tidy data set has *10299* observations of *81* variables.
 2. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.